 Henri has also stated that a manager must have some skills and qualities to perform the organizational task so he will be able to realize the desired goals.
 He stated six skilled managers need.
 They are:

-- Physical Skills – A manager must have a well-maintained body, good dress-up, healthy body, and energetic to perform the given task.
+- Physical Skills – A manager must have a well-maintained body, good dress-up, healthy body, and energy to perform the given task.